 Letting people help you move can bring you closer together, Brown says.
-“Asking people to help out with what is a really crucial part of your life can break the ice” she says, “Just don’t overstretch the relationships by asking for help too much.”
+“Asking people to help out with what is a really crucial part of your life can break the ice,” she says.
+“Just don’t overstretch the relationships by asking for help too much.”

 Con: There’s no insurance cover if you or a mate breaks something.

 Your household insurance probably won’t cover goods in transit, so if you break items, remember that you’ll be shelling out for the replacement.
 You could take out transit insurance, but that will be another cost.

 Pro: You’re in control of the timing.

 You can do the entire move in a day or gradually transplant your life into your new home over the course of a week – it’s your choice.
-“The same goes for packing,” says relocation expert Kylie Bevan, “You can start packing one week before, or one month before, whatever’s easiest for you.”
+“The same goes for packing,” says relocation expert Kylie Bevan.
+“You can start packing one week before, or one month before … whatever’s easiest for you.”

-Get professionals to do it
+Get professional movers to do it